Lee Ho-jae (footballer)

-Lee Ho-jae (born 14 October 2000) is a South Korean professional footballer, who plays as a center-forward for Pohang Steelers and the South Korea national team.
+Lee Ho-jae (born 14 October 2000) is a South Korean professional footballer, who plays as a center-forward for German club Darmstadt 98 and the South Korea national team.

 Club career

 After completing his youth development between New Zealand, with NRFL Premier club Onehunga Sports, and South Korea, where he played for Incheon United while his father Lee Ki-hyung was coaching the first team, Lee entered Korea University and eventually graduated in 2020.

 At the start of 2021, Lee officially started his professional football career by joining K League 1 side Pohang Steelers.
 He subsequently made his professional debut on 28 February 2021, when he came in as a substitute for the injured Alex Grant in the 83rd minute of the 2-1 win against Incheon United.

 On 28 June of the same year, he also made his debut in the AFC Champions League, as he replaced Goh Young-jun in the 88th minute of the group stage match against Malaysian side Johor Darul Ta'Zim, which ended up in a 4–1 win for Pohang.

 On 3 October 2021, after coming in as a substitute for Lee Seung-mo in the 76th minute of a league match against Gwangju FC, he scored his first and second professional goals (respectively, in the 83rd and 90th minutes), which proved to be crucial as his team ultimately gained a 3–2 come-back victory.